-5 Common Examples of Employee Harassment in the Workplace
+5 Common examples of employee harassment in the workplace

-It's been more than 50 years since Title VII of the Civil Rights Act of 1964 became law, but employee harassment is still a reality for millions of American workers.
-All forms of harassment, whether they're based on gender, race, disability or personal beliefs, create a hostile environment where employees face unrelenting insults and fear retaliation.
-By recognizing the most common types of workplace harassment, employees, managers and small business owners can prevent these situations while limiting their liability exposure.
-Here are a few examples of harassment based on data from the 2018 Hiscox Workplace Harassment Study.
+It's been nearly 60 years since Title VII of the Civil Rights Act of 1964 became law, but employee harassment is still a reality for millions of American workers.
+All forms of harassment, whether they're based on gender, race, disability, or personal beliefs, create a hostile environment where employees face unrelenting insults and fear retaliation.
+By recognizing the most common types of workplace harassment, small business owners can prevent these situations and maintain a workplace that is safe and equitable for everyone.

 Individuals who express their beliefs outwardly are more likely to experience this form of harassment.
 On the other hand, employees who are nonreligious may be confronted by co-workers or superiors who have different beliefs.
 Arguing about religion and attempting to change someone's viewpoint are also considered to be harassment.

 As the composition of the workforce shifts, employees and managers must be aware of the stigma that older professionals face.
-In an age-diverse workplace, it's important to prevent harassment by integrating older workers into the team, avoiding isolation and listening to their ideas.
+In an age-diverse workplace, it's important to prevent harassment by integrating older workers into the team, avoiding isolation, and listening to their ideas.